-Companies which rely on online transactions can not allow server crashes as it will hamper their data records and affect their business adversely.
-Therefore, such companies seek methods to develop a full proof mechanism that can keep their data safe even in the case of server crashes.
-Fail Over CLustring is one such mechanism.
+Companies that rely on online transactions can not allow server crashes as it will hamper their data records and affect their business adversely.
+Therefore, such companies seek methods to develop a foolproof mechanism that can keep their data safe even in the case of server crashes.
+Failover CLustring is one such mechanism.

 Table of Contents

-Fail Over Clustering is a mechanism that provides scalability and availability to your server workloads.
-Many popular server applications like Microsoft Exchange Server, Microsoft SQL Server, Hyper-V, etc. rely on the Fail Over Clustering for their data’s safekeeping.
-Failover Clusters are available both in the physical and virtual forms and you choose the type of cluster according to your server application’s needs.
+Failover Clustering is a mechanism that provides scalability and availability to your server workloads.
+Many popular server applications like Microsoft Exchange Server, Microsoft SQL Server, Hyper-V, etc. rely on Failover Clustering for their data’s safekeeping.
+Failover Clusters are available both in physical and virtual forms and you choose the type of cluster according to your server application’s needs.

 - Real-time Monitoring: The Cluster nodes are kept under constant monitoring to keep track of their functioning.
 Whenever a cluster fails to perform, it is either restarted or shifted to another node.

 - Cluster Shared Volume (CSV): This Failover Clustering functionality offers a consistent and distributed namespace that nodes can utilize to work with shared storage.
 This feature is critical in ensuring minimum disruptions for your server applications.

 Hevo Data, a Fully-managed Data Pipeline platform, can help you automate, simplify & enrich your data replication process in a few clicks.
 With Hevo’s wide variety of connectors and blazing-fast Data Pipelines, you can extract & load data from 100+ Data Sources straight into Data Warehouses, or any Databases.
 To further streamline and prepare your data for analysis, you can process and enrich raw granular data using Hevo’s robust & built-in Transformation Layer without writing a single line of code!